-If you have a child with a food allergy, you know how important it is to have food allergy-friendly snacks in the classroom (or at church, camp, preschool, or other routine spot your child spends time).
+If you have a child with a food allergy, you know how important it is to have allergy-free snacks in the classroom (or at church, camp, preschool, or other routine spot your child spends time).

 In this article, you’ll find 25 food allergy-friendly snacks for the classroom.
 No need to worry about your child being left out, or worse, getting exposed to one of the foods to which he is allergic.